MTA Subways and Buses

 - Coping with service disruptions, delays, and emergencies.

-- Correctly using mobility aids, such as crutches, walkers, wheelchairs, and scooters.
+- Correctly using mobility aids, such as crutches, walkers, wheelchairs,

 - Requesting information/help from appropriate sources.